 Project Game Cards on the Whiteboard

-Make the most of your task cards by projecting them on your whiteboard.
+Make the most of your center games and task cards by projecting them on your whiteboard.
 Add a whiteboard center for students to visit as one of their rotations.
 We practiced adding to subtract on a number line by determining how far apart various countries are.

 Try Gingerbread Math in Germany

 Gingerbread is a favorite holiday tradition in Germany.
 Christmas markets pop up in towns across Germany during the holidays that are filled with gingerbread cookies, cakes, hot drinks and ornaments of all shapes and sizes.